-What Are The Most Common Snapchat Scams in 2022?
+What Were the Most Common Snapchat Scams of 2022?

 With close to 300 million daily active users — most of them teenagers and young adults — Snapchat is one of the most popular social media apps.
 But its popularity has made it a prime target for cybercriminals, hackers, and scammers.